 When comparing Flume vs ODE, the Slant community recommends Flume for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Flume is ranked 14th while ODE is ranked 35th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Flume is ranked 14th while ODE is ranked 34th.

 Ranked in these QuestionsQuestion Ranking

 Pro Flume is transactional (no lost when duplicating streams), and can be backuped by Kafka

 Flume was created to efficiently move log data to Apache Hadoop's HDFS.

 Pro Free and open source